 Within the community food and health sector everyone can be doing in research.
 Community-led action research is one example of how communities can take on their own research projects.

-Research is also done by larger organisations such as Community Food and Health (Scotland), Centre for Public Health Nutrition Research, Scottish Government, Consumer Focus Scotland, NHS Health Scotland, Food Standards Agency (FSA), Glasgow Centre for Population Health, universities, and many others.
+Research is also done by larger organisations such as Community Food and Health (Scotland), Centre for Public Health Nutrition Research, Scottish Government, NHS Health Scotland, Food Standards Scotland (FSS), Glasgow Centre for Population Health, universities, and many others.

 Some organisations may chose to pay an independent researcher to carry out the work on their behalf.